sbenf999/Ulysses-Mapping-Program/README.md

 Originally designed to be used on a 7-inch raspberry pi display, for usage on an offline cyberdeck system.
 Can be utilised on Windows, Linux and Mac however.

+Useful for situations where the internet is unreachable and therefore and offline tile database needs to be used for mapping.
+The program will switch to this mode as soon as it detects that there is no internet connection.
 ## Features

 - Light/dark/system mode toggle